 Adequate consultation between various service providers and affected parties must have been undertaken prior to submission of any amendments of airspace boundaries or dependent procedures.
 Records of such consultations and any agreements reached must be presented to NASCOM.

-All restricted, danger and prohibited airspaces shall be reviewed annually by the CAA and reported to NASCOM in accordance with the National Airspace Master Plan.
+All restricted, danger and prohibited airspaces shall be reviewed annually bythe SACAA and ATNS and shall be reported to NASCOM in accordance with the National Airspace Master Plan.

 Any airspace re-structuring must be to the benefit of the majority of users.